-My biggest priority is to stop the government from unjustly taking money from our communities.
+My biggest priority is to stop the government from unjustly taking money from our community and other low-income people across Maryland.
 In particular, I'm going to end the tax sale, which drains millions of dollars from vulnerable people in West Baltimore each year.
 I'm also going to repeal the inheritance tax, eliminate ground rent and reform probate.

 Eveyone should feel safe in their neighborhood.
 We need to invest in police training and violence prevention.
-But, I would focus on what we know works.
+But we need to address the deeper issues that lead to crime.
 Education and economic well-being are proven to be highly connected with lower crime rates.
-For long-term success along all measures, we need to focus there.
 We need to adequately fund our schools and support our teachers, students and parents.
 And, we need to disrupt systems of economic injustice, such as the tax sale, which have been destabilizing West Baltimore for generations.

 Two lifelong Baltimoreans.